Porsche 718 Cayman review - Reliability and safety

 Porsche tends to fare well when it comes to reliability and safety, but those high star ratings don’t come cheap

-Porsche has enjoyed deep praise from owners in several of our Driver Power owner satisfaction surveys.
-The current 718 Cayman and Boxster haven’t featured, but we expect reliability to be strong for these cars, although of course they are likely to go through consumables faster than the average car, especially if you use the car's performance on a regular basis.
+The current 718 Cayman and Boxster didn’t make it onto our list of the best cars to own, which is based on owners’ feedback from our most recent Driver Power customer satisfaction survey.
+We still expect reliability to be strong for these cars, although they are likely to go through consumables faster than the average car, especially if you use the car's performance on a regular basis.

 Every Porsche comes with a three-year unlimited mileage warranty, which actually trumps sister-brand Audi’s three-year/60,000-mile guarantee.
 As with rivals, you can pay to extend your Cayman’s warranty with a variety of plans stretching long into the future.

-When the time does come to look after your Cayman it won’t be cheap, though, as a minor service can cost around £500.
-A major service is even more of a sting, with prices of about £620.
+When the time does come to look after your Cayman it won’t be cheap, though, as a minor service can cost over £500.
+A major service is even more of a sting at over £600.
 A simple brake fluid change will cost about £100.

 In this review